No Products in the Cart

 Stainless braided lines (per axle): $180–$350

-All installs include road test, measurements, torque to spec, and guided bed-in so your first canyon descent feels composed.
+All installs include road test, measurements, torque to spec, and guided bed-in so your first canyon descent feels confident.

 Are ceramic pads bad for heavy towing?